awni/awni.github.io/_posts/2019-11-8-label-bias.md

 which go through state `C` over `B` and `A`.
 Paths which go through `A` will be the least preferred.
 To understand this, suppose that the same amount of probability arrives at the three states.
-State `A` will decrease the probability mass for any path by $0.25$, whereas state `B` will only decrease a given path's score by $0.5$ and state `C` won't penalize any path at all.
-In this case, all states ignore their observations, but the state with the fewest outgoing transitions is preferred.
+State `A` will decrease the probability mass for any path by a factor of four, whereas state `B` will only decrease a given path's score by a factor of two and state `C` won't penalize any path at all.
+In every case the observation is ignored, but the state with the fewest outgoing transitions is preferred.

+Even if outgoing transitions from states `A` and `B` did not ignore their observations they would still reduce a paths score since the probabilities aren't likely to be one.
+This would cause state `C` to be preferred even though it always ignores it's observation.

 ### Entropy Bias